anttiharju/anttiharju.github.io/README.md

 ## Miscellaneous

-[URLs](./urls) - Links to various resources that I've found to be helpful.
+- [URLs](./urls) - Links to various resources that I've found to be helpful.
+- I think Nix is amazing - go support [The NixOS Foundation](https://nixos.org/donate/)

 <!---
 https://perfectmotherfuckingwebsite.com/